Getting to the host hotel

 We require participants to adhere to our Code of Conduct.
 To report a problem, you can ask a volunteer to assist in finding an appropriate staff member.
 Staff are trained to manage a variety of requests.
 You can also email Head of Programs and Events, Trevor Knoblich, firstname.lastname@example.org or Director of Programs, Jennifer Mizgata, email@example.com.

 - Most, if not all, presentations are in English.

-- Sponsor lounges are provided throughout the venue for anyone needing a quiet space to relax and recharge.
+- Sponsor lounges are provided throughout the venue for anyone needing a quiet space to relax.